microsoft/playwright/docs/src/merge-report-js.md

 ```sh
 npx playwright merge-reports path/to/all-blob-reports --reporter html
 ```
-The command will write combined html report into `playwright-report`.
-You upload the report to your artifact storage
+This command will put a combined html report inside the `playwright-report` directory.
+Then you can upload the html report to your artifact storage or publish it somewhere.